Scooter Libby: Background and education

 Libby was born to an affluent Jewish family in New Haven, Connecticut.
-His father, Irving Lewis Leibovitz, was an investment banker.
-His father changed his family's original surname from Leibovitz to Libby.
+His father, Irving Lewis Leibovitz, was an investment banker who changed his family's original surname from Leibovitz to Libby.

 Libby graduated from the Eaglebrook School, in Deerfield, Massachusetts, a junior boarding school, in 1965.
-The family lived in the Washington, D.C., region; Miami, Florida; and Connecticut prior to Libby's graduation from Phillips Academy, in Andover, Massachusetts, in 1968.
+The family lived in the Washington, D.C. region, Miami, Florida, and Connecticut prior to Libby's graduation from Phillips Academy in Andover, Massachusetts in 1968.

 He and his elder brother, Hank, a tax lawyer (now retired) were the first in the family to graduate from college.
 Libby attended Yale University in New Haven, graduating magna cum laude in 1972.
+He joined the Skull and Bones secret society in his senior year at Yale.
 As Yale Daily News reporter Jack Mirkinson observes, "Even though he would eventually become a prominent Republican, Libby's political beginnings would not have pointed in that direction.
 He served as vice president of the Yale College Democrats and later campaigned for Michael Dukakis when he was running for governor of Massachusetts."
 According to Mirkinson: "Two particular Yale courses helped guide Libby's future endeavors.
 One of these was a creative writing course, which started Libby on a 20-year mission to complete a novel ... [later published as] The Apprentice ... [and] a political science class with professor and future Deputy Secretary of Defense Paul Wolfowitz.
 In an interview with author James Mann, Libby said Wolfowitz was one of his favorite professors, and their professional relationship did not end with the class."
 Wolfowitz became a significant mentor in his later professional life.

 In 1975, as a Harlan Fiske Stone Scholar, Libby received his Juris Doctor (J.D.) degree from Columbia Law School.